jhajek/Linux-text-book-part-1/Appendix-C/Appendix-C.md

 1) What would be the command to connect via ssh using the identity logserver and connect to the non-standard port of 5555 instead of the default 22?

 1) The next questions require some setup:
    i.
-You need two virtual mahcines for this part: One Ubuntu 16.04 and one Fedora 28 (or two comparablely different OSes, FreeBSD, Trisquel, etc etc).
+You need two virtual mahcines for this part: One Ubuntu based and one Fedora based (or two comparablely different OSes, FreeBSD, Trisquel, etc etc).
    i.
 You will need to modify the Network settings to **Bridged** in Virtualbox to get a public IP (if you are at home your router should suffice, if you are on campus you can come to the lab).
    i.
-Install **openssh-server** on Fedora28.
+Install **openssh-server** on Fedora.
    i.
 Clone the repository [https://github.com/arthepsy/ssh-audit](https://github.com/arthepsy/ssh-audit "SSH audit tool") to both the client and server system
    i.
 Run the ssh audit on the client and server, list the weak ciphers installed by default